 A creative way to save money is to get handy and start to make homemade, personalised gifts.
 Buying gifts can be very satisfying but also incredibly expensive, especially at Christmas.
 When on a budget, use your creativity and make something useful for your friends and family.
 It could be a basket with homemade products such as a bottle of spirit, a jar of jam, a face mask, a candle!

 You don't need to be Wonder Woman to do these things and surely the people you love will appreciate the effort and time you spend doing them, which is the most valuable thing in the world.

 Again, think about the environment!
 No waste of paper and free info!
 Nowadays we can find literally everything online, why should we pay for magazines?!

-Unsubscribe from newsletters
+-Unsubscribe from newsletters

 Well, too difficult to resist, at least for me.
 I used to receive dozen of newsletters every single day.
-Not exactly what you need if you are trying to restrain yourself.
-Unsubscribing is easy, usually is within the email you just received.
-Don't think twice about that: the major sales are only two times a year: summer sales and winter sales.
+Not exactly what you need if you are trying to restrain yourself from shopping because you are determined to save more money.

-I hope you guys enjoyed the post and find some useful tips to save more money!
+There you have it, I hope you guys enjoyed the post and find some useful tips to save more money!

 If you enjoy reading my posts, feel free to subscribe to my newsletter and share my article on your social media accounts to help me grow.